Those Were the Days (1934 film)

-Plot summary
+Plot

-The strait-laced magistrate Brutus Poskett (Will Hay) is concerned that his wife (Iris Hoey) may be older than he believes her to be, especially since his young stepson (John Mills) seems very precocious for an apparently fifteen-year-old boy.
+Strait-laced magistrate Brutus Poskett is concerned that his wife may be older than he believes her to be, especially since his young stepson seems very precocious for an apparently fifteen-year-old boy.

-Mrs Poskett tries to stop an impending visit from her first husband's friend (Claud Allister), who knows her true age, by confronting him at a local music hall.
+Mrs. Poskett tries to stop an impending visit from her first husband's friend, who knows her true age, by confronting him at a local music hall.
 However, unbeknown to her, Poskett has also been persuaded to go to the music hall with his "adolescent" stepson and, in an ensuing melée Poskett's wife and her sister are arrested.

 The following day, Poskett sentences both to seven days imprisonment, failing to recognise them as they are heavily veiled.